prismelabs/prismeanalytics.com/src/is/progressive-analytics.md

-Prisme Analytics offers a unique, progressive approach to web analytics, allowing website owners to start with simple, privacy-focused tracking and scale up to advanced custom even ts and dashboards as their needs grow.
+Prisme Analytics offers a unique, progressive approach to web analytics, allowing website owners to start with simple, privacy-focused tracking and scale up to advanced custom events and dashboards as their needs grow.
 This flexibility makes Prisme an ideal solution for businesses of all sizes, from small blogs to large enterprises.